Time also flies by when you’re busy. The next few years will be exceptionally busy for me.

 22. Backpacking.
 I’ve got all the equipment, but we pretty much gave up the hobby when we had kids.
 In a few years, the boys should have the stride and stamina required to get properly lost with us in the wilderness.
 I actually proposed to my wife after an 18-mile hike in a remote area.
 A “No” would have made for a long, awkward walk back.

 23. Donate.
-I will continue to donate half off my website profit to charitable causes, including our donor advised fund.
+I will continue to donate much off my website profit to charitable causes, including our donor advised fund.
 As the fund grows, so does our ability to give meaningful chunks of money away.

 25. Backpack Europe.
 I wish that I could be like the cool kids.
 I forgot to do this in my twenties, but it’s never too late.
 Do they still sell Eurail passes?
 Is there a senior discount for this frugal physician?